manuraj1107/Meta-mars-store/README.md

 import logger from "redux-logger";
   ```

-In redux every component has ist own reducers
+In redux every component has its own reducers

 We need <b>root reducer</b> which is the combination of all our reducers.
-Now in order to create our <b>root reducer</b> we are going to create a new filefor this reducer that is <b>root-reducer.js</b>
+Now in order to create our <b>root reducer</b> we are going to create a new file for this reducer that is <b>root-reducer.js</b>

 4. Import the <b>combineReducers</b> inside root-reducer.js

+> root-reducer.js
 ```
 import { combineReducers } from "redux";